Jan0660/rcaron-docs/docs/rcaron-jit/rcaron-jit.md

 - All variables have to be boxed to `object` in order to be assigned
 - The `Compiler.CompileToBlock` method is a little messy, and uses local methods, which end up creating heap allocations for closures

+## Not Implemented

+- [Pipelines](../language/Pipelines.md), because they'd still be painful for performance

 ## Performance

 The SimpleMathOp benchmark is `$h = 2 * (2 + 3);`